 In the past few weeks, we’ve shared new data revealing the most expensive keywords in several English-speaking countries around the world, including:

-Today, we bring you the top 25 keywords with the highest costs per click (CPC’s) in Google AdWords for our neighbors to the north, Canada (O Canada!):
+Today, we bring you the top 25 keywords with the highest costs per click (CPC’s) in Google Ads (formerly known as Google AdWords) for our neighbors to the north, Canada (O Canada!):

 The Canadian data set turned up some interesting keywords on the high end of CPC’s – let’s take a look!